opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Using the In-betweener with Vector Drawings
 '''''''''''''''''''''''''''''''''''''''''''
-An animation technique reserved to vector animation levels is the use of the in-betweener in the level strip.
-The in-betweener creates in-between drawings once you have selected a starting drawing and an ending one.
+An animation technique reserved to vector animation levels is the use of the **Inbetween** command.
+Inbetween creates in-between drawings from the two extremes of a range of selected frames in the Level Strip.

-When more than two frames are selected in the Level Strip, a vertical strip labeled **INBETWEEN** is displayed on the right of the pane.
-By clicking on it, all frames between the first and the last selected frame will be overwritten by images interpolating the first and the last drawings.
+When more than two frames are selected in the Level Strip, a vertical strip labeled **INBETWEEN** is displayed on the right of each frame.
+By clicking on it, all frames between the first and the last selected, will be overwritten by images interpolating from the first to the last drawings.

 .. figure:: /_static/drawing_animation_levels/inbetween.png